AsaiYusuke/jsonpath/README.md

 #### _Unwavering Compatibility_

-- The library has integrated a greater level of consensus behavior from [Christoph Burgmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison), ensuring seamless compatibility with related technologies.
+- The library has integrated a greater level of consensus behavior from [Christoph Burgmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison), ensuring seamless compatibility.

 ## How to use